Kaiwalya Trivikram Parnaik: Early life and military career

-Parnaik studied at the St. Aloysius Senior Secondary School, along with his brother A. T. Parnaik, also a lieutenant general, who retired as Director General Boarder Roads.
-He was commissioned into the Rajputana Rifles on 31 March 1972.
+Parnaik studied at the St. Aloysius Senior Secondary School, along with his brother A. T. Parnaik, also a lieutenant general, who retired as Director General Border Roads.
+Later He joined Sainik School, Rewa and National Defence Academy.
+He was commissioned into the 2nd Rajputana Rifles on 31 March 1972 from the Indian Military Academy.
 He attended the Defence Services Staff College, Wellington.
 He commanded the 2nd battalion, The Rajputana Rifles (2 RajRif) in the Rajasthan Sector and in Jammu and Kashmir.
 He also attended the Senior Command and the Higher Command Course.

 On 26 January 2003, Parnaik was awarded the Yudh Seva Medal for his command of an infantry brigade during the 2001–2002 India–Pakistan standoff.
 He attended the National Defence College in 2004 as part of the 44th course.

 General officer

 Promoted to the rank of Major General, Parnaik was appointed General officer commanding 17 Mountain Division in Sikkim.
 He later commanded the Indian Military Training Team (IMTRAT) in Bhutan.
 In 2009, Parnaik was promoted to the rank of Lieutenant General and appointed General officer commanding IV Corps in Tezpur.
 After a year-long tenure as GOC IV Corps, he moved to Army HQ as the Director General Perspective Planning - DG (PP).
 For his tenure as GOC IV Corps, on 26 January 2010, Parnaik was awarded the Uttam Yudh Seva Medal.

 On 1 December 2010, Parnaik was accorded the status of Army Commander and named the Commander-designate of the Northern Command.
 He took over from Lieutenant General B. S. Jaswal on 1 January 2011.
 On 26 January 2012, he was awarded the Param Vishisht Seva Medal.
 After a two-and-a-half year stint as Northern Army Commander, he retired from the Army on 30 June 2013.